Ownership of Miracleman: Resolution

-It emerged in 2009 that original creator Mick Anglo had retained the rights to Marvelman, from the beginning of the character's creation in 1954, and had never sold the rights in the 1980s, meaning that the subsequent claims, purchases, and exchanges of those rights by Dez Skinn and Quality Communications, Eclipse Comics, Todd McFarlane Productions, and all their associates since the revival, were all illegitimate and without substance.
+It emerged in 2009 that original creator Mick Anglo still retained the rights to Marvelman from the beginning of the character's creation in 1954.
+Anglo had never sold the rights in the 1980s, so all of the subsequent claims, purchases, and exchanges of those rights by Dez Skinn, Quality Communications, Eclipse Comics, Neil Gaiman, Todd McFarlane Productions, and all their associates since the revival in 1982, were all illegitimate and without substance.

-At San Diego Comic-Con in 2009, Marvel Comics announced they had purchased the publishing rights to Marvelman, "one of the most important comic book characters in decades", from Mick Anglo.
+At San Diego Comic-Con in 2009, Marvel Comics announced they had licensed the publishing rights to Marvelman from Mick Anglo, calling Marvelman "one of the most important comic book characters in decades".
 In June 2010, a "Marvelman Classic Primer" one-shot was published, featuring new art and interviews with Mick Anglo and others involved in Marvelman's history.
 In July 2010, a new ongoing series called Marvelman: Family's Finest launched reprinting "Marvelman's greatest adventures."
 A hardcover reprint edition, Marvelman Classic Vol. 1, was released in August 2010.
 These reprints contain only early material.
 Alan Moore stated that he would donate his royalties from any Marvel reprints of his Marvelman stories to Mick Anglo.

 A delay followed before the revival material was published, with Marvel Senior Vice President of Publishing Tom Brevoort assuring fans that it would be published as "soon as everything is ready".
 By 2012 Marvel had secured the 'Miracleman' trademark and at New York Comic Con 2013 announced the reprints and eventual continuation would use this name.
 At the 2018 SDCC Marvel used a retailer-only event to announced legal hurdles causing the cancellation had been resolved and the continuing in 2019 with the previously announced creative team of Gaiman and Buckingham on board.; after further delays the story finally continued in 2022.
+In 2026, Marvel introduced a Marvel universe version of Miracleman, when David Colton was empowered.